Qoosim/food-reviews-react/README.md

 # Meal Reviews

-> This is a react application used as a practicing project to become better in react.
+> This is an application where a user can review all the meal menu by clicking either of the forward or backward arrow.
-> The user can remove a meal if it does not interest the him or her
+> The user can also randomly review the meal menu by clicking on the select random button.

 ![screenshot](./src/images/meal_refactor.jpeg)